 This Post Graduate Certificate of Education (PGCE) Secondary MFL course leads to the award of Qualified Teacher Status (QTS).
 It is identical to the University of Reading’s courses R1X1, R2X1 and R4X1.
 Applicants to this course, 265R, will however be interviewed by the Wokingham Federation and if successful will train in two Federation schools.
 They will follow the same course as R1X1, R2X1 and R4X1 and will become members of the University in the same way as all the other successful applicants to this course.

-Trainees will specialise in one main teaching language (either French, German or Spanish) but we strongly encourage all of them to teach a second language to at least beginner level.
+Trainees will specialise in one main teaching language (either French, German or Spanish) but we strongly encourage all of them to teach a second language at least at KS3 level.